enkidevs/curriculum/General/Networking/successful-status-codes.md

 ---
 ## Revision

-What is the format of successful status codes?
+What is the format of status codes indicating the **success** of a request?

+???

 * `2xx`
 * `1xx`